Playing with Monte-Carlo Tree Search

 Figure 1:

-• Sokoban is a one-player puzzle game in which a player must strategically push boxes to their designated positions in order to win.
+• Sokoban is a one-player puzzle game in which a player must strategically push boxes to their designated positions to win.
 The game is set on a fixed board made up of different tiles, as demonstrated in Figure 1 (right).
-The player can move through empty spaces and push boxes onto spaces without obstacles such as walls and other fixed boxes.
-In this game, the representation of the state is more complex than Tic-Tac-Toe and a challenge of deep exploration with unlimited steps arises.
+The player can move through empty spaces and push boxes to spaces without obstacles like walls and other fixed boxes.
+In this game, the representation of the state is more complex than Tic-Tac-Toe, and a challenge of deep exploration with unlimited steps arises.

 III.
 Algorithm

 MCTS is typically used to solve sequential decision problems, which are often formulated as a Markov decision process (MDP).
-The four components of an MDP are state $S$, action $A$, transition model $P$ and reward $R$.
-An MCTS policy $\pi$ takes an action in a given state $s$ aiming at maximising the long-term expected reward, then obtains a reward $r$ and the next state of the environments according to the transition model.
+The four components of an MDP are state $S$, action $A$, transition model $P$, and reward $R$.
+An MCTS policy $\pi$ takes an action in a given state $s$ and obtains a reward $r$ and the next state $s'$ according to the transition model, aiming at maximizing the long-term expected reward.
 For example, in Tic-Tac-Toe, as shown in Figure 1 (left), state of the game is the game board, represented as nodes in the game tree.
 The marker placed by a player is considered an action taken by that player.

 The interactive interface is implemented based on [7].
 The game interfaces and data representations of Tic-Tac-Toe and Sokoban are presented below.
 You can activate either game by hovering your mouse pointer over its corresponding image.

-Click "Reset Game" button to start a new game.
+Click the “Reset game” button to start a new game.

 Game: Tic-Tac-Toe